EleanorBurgess0940/tracking_tv/README.md

 TV Track allows users to cut through the clutter found on most streaming services.
 The home page provides a list of popular shows and a simple search interface.

-Each TV show also includes an "info" button that takes users to a page dedicated to the selected show.
-Users can then save any show from its dedicated page, provided they have created an account and logged in.
+Each TV show card includes an "info" button that takes users to a page dedicated to the selected show.
+Users can then save a show from its dedicated page to their watchlist, provided they have created an account and are logged in.

-The user will be told what port the app is running on and can go to `localhost:` in the web browser.
+## Installation

+Run `npm install` to include all necessary dependencies.

 `npm start`

-Runs the app in the development mode.<br />
+Runs the app in development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />